6f7x0/6f7x0/readme.md

 - Execution methods focused on reducing footprint and exposure.
 - Understanding that total invisibility is impossible against modern kernel anticheats.
-- Use of signed kernel driver to improve stealth while ensuring system integrity.
+- Use of signed driver to improve stealth while ensuring system integrity.
 - Emphasis on risk reduction and maximizing evasion, informed by community insights and real-world detection patterns.

 ## Operational Status